Category Archives: Gunnar Björnstrand

 I wonder if Bergman was trying to show the parallel between Karin and her mother.

-Speaking of the camerawork, as in Bergman’s films the black-and-white style only enhances the quality of the picture.
+Speaking of the camerawork, as in Bergman’s films, the black-and-white style only enhances the quality of the picture.
 The contrast between black and white and the frequent close-ups of the characters reveal glowing and ghostlike facial images.

 I champion shots like this because they enrich the visual perspective and shift away from the story.

-von Sydow is decent as Karin’s husband but the actor has much better Bergman roles to reflect on.
+Von Sydow is decent as Karin’s husband, but the actor has much better Bergman roles to reflect on.
 Any cinema lover will associate the great actor with The Seventh Seal (1957).

 Towards the end of Through a Glass Darkly, I didn’t quite connect the dots when the characters go into detail about how god is equated with love.

-My focus was on Karin and the other characters coming to terms with the fact that she would go to an asylum and never return.
+I focused on Karin and the other characters coming to terms with the fact that she would go to an asylum and never return.

 What Bergman does so well in Through a Glass Darkly is making the audience envelop the characters, accepting and feeling their pain.
 I despair with Karin when she imagines a spider emerging from the walls and crawling on her.

-Of course, the audience doesn’t see what Karin imagines which makes the scene much scarier than if Bergman had shown a giant spider.
+Of course, the audience doesn’t see what Karin imagines, which makes the scene much scarier than if Bergman had shown a giant spider.

 One’s imagination is always worse than what is on the screen.

 Requiring patience and a deep dive into despair, Through a Glass Darkly (1961) is worth the work.
-Lovely beachside images and beautiful sunlight mix perfectly with anguish and depression creating an intimate experience.
+Lovely beachside images and beautiful sunlight mix perfectly with anguish and depression, creating an intimate experience.

 Oscar Nominations: 1 win-Best Foreign Language Film (won), Best Original Screenplay